 Housesitting is such a great opportunity for nomads, and yet so few seem to know about it!

 Wouldn’t it be great if you could work remotely and stay for free?
 The idea of house sitting is that you can stay somewhere in exchange for taking care of the garden, plants, or pets while the owners are away.

-An annual membership at TrustedHousesitters costs $99.
-But that’s nothing considering it lets you apply for unlimited housesitting assignments and then have accommodation for free.
+An annual membership at TrustedHousesitters costs $99, but this is nothing considering it lets you apply for unlimited housesitting assignments and then have accommodation for free.

 I have some friends who spend several months in the year doing housesitting or home exchanges while working online.
 They love pets and they love staying in free accommodation.

-Of course, you can also use TrustedHousesitters to find people to look after your place while you’re working remotely from somewhere else.
+You can also use TrustedHousesitters to find people to look after your place while you’re working remotely from somewhere else for a while.